rjbs/rjbs.github.io/_posts/2015-09-24-the-great-infocom-replay-enchanter.md

 favorite things to see in a game.
 It is a *guarantee* that I will end up dead and have to figure out how to replay the game in fewer moves, next time.
-Similarly awful is the feeling of leaving "The Transparent Room" only to find myself in "The Transparent Room" with a slightly different descrpition.
+Similarly awful is the feeling of leaving "The Transparent Room" only to find myself in "The Transparent Room" with a slightly different description.
 It means I'm going to waste half an hour figuring out a maze using the "gather a bunch of items and drop them in different rooms" technique.
 It's not fun.